-The new model will be based on a set of underpinnings developed by Geely (owner of Lotus, Volvo, Polestar, among others) and known as the Sustainable Experience Architecture.
+The new model is based on a set of underpinnings developed by Geely (owner of Lotus, Volvo, Polestar, among others) and known as the Sustainable Experience Architecture.
 It has a tall stance for a five-seat hatchback that’s shorter than something like a Nissan Leaf, but wider and taller - more square - and kind of soft-looking.

-It means the #1 comes with a single 66kWh battery option and has a WLTP figure of between 260 and 273 miles.
-It will launch with 150kW DC fast charging capability and AC charging at a maximum of 22kW.
+The #1 comes with a single 62kWh battery option and has a WLTP figure of between 260 and 273 miles.
+It launches with 150kW DC fast charging capability and AC charging at a maximum of 22kW on all but the entry level Pro+ model.
 These specs, according to Smart, will allow the #1 to charge from 10-80% in under 30 minutes.

 In terms of layout and performance, the #1 will feature a single, rear-mounted 268bhp electric motor that generates 343Nm of torque.
-It's capable of accelerating from from 0-62mph in 6.7 seconds and has an entirely unnecessary top speed of 112mph.
+It's capable of accelerating from 0-62mph in 6.7 seconds and has an entirely unnecessary top speed of 112mph.

 That 268bhp is the same as the big, posh cars like an Audi Q7 and in a relatively small car like the Smart, it means it accelerates away from a standstill in a way which will surprise most sportscars.

 Drivers have a number of different regen options to choose from, although none of them quite hit the mark and you need to use the central screen to switch between them.
 A button on the steering wheel or paddles would be much easier to use.
 Smart claims that the e-Pedal mode allows one pedal driving, but we found that it lacked the braking power to deliver it.
 We need a bit more work on this please, Smart.